SHagege/dohrnii/README.md

 </h1>

 # dohrnii
-This project uses the libp2p Networking Stack to store social media informations on a permissionless distributed ledger.
+This project is a Go implementation of another project I made.
+This one uses the libp2p Networking Stack to store social media information on a permissionless distributed ledger.

+It can be used as a framework for storing any data into a distributed ledger.
+I chose tweets in this case but you can literally fork it and use any API to fetch data of any service provider you want.
+Only a single element in the block structure needs to be updated.
+The proof-of-work system and peer-to-peer implementation stays the same.

+*Turritopsis dohrnii is an immortal jellyfish.*

 ## Requirements